 The law protects workers’ entitlement to a pension, especially in the event of early retirement, transfer (when changing companies), or a change to a supplementary pension scheme.
 It changes the period for permanently acquiring the right to a pension from 10 years to 3 years for certain groups, permits the repurchase of pension rights under some conditions, and introduces new financial planning and minimum financing requirements.

 There is also an impact on income tax law.
 The law transposes several EU directives dealing with worker freedom of movement between member states, equal opportunity and treatment of men and women, and the supervision of occupational pension funds.

-To learn more about the changes affecting supplementary pension schemes, you can read the new law, which will be in force from January 2019.
+To learn more about the changes affecting supplementary pension schemes, you can read the new law, which is in force since January 2019.
 In the meantime, you can also read about the different ways to plan for retirement from the beginning of your career.